ositaka/soul-healing-decapcms/data/page/home.md

       name: A Path to Feel Better
     title: A Path to Feel Better
     image: /images/19306590-b049-4923-9efa-3b66c59e7d15.jpg
-    text: Many people feel comfort, relaxation, or a fresh sense of balance after Trance Healing, though everyone’s experience is different.
+    text: Many people feel comfort, relaxation, or a fresh sense of balance after a session, though everyone’s experience is different.
 Tiago respects your unique journey and doesn’t promise specific outcomes.
 This practice is here to support your well-being, not to take the place of medical care.
-      Tiago encourages you to seek professional medical advice when needed, as Trance Healing is a complementary path, working alongside traditional healthcare.
+He encourages you to seek professional medical advice when needed, as Trance Healing is a complementary path, working alongside traditional healthcare.
   - type: text_image
     section_type: text_image
     image_position: Right